enzochiau/vffmacros/README.md

 Command Line for Mentor Questa
 ```
 vlib work
-time vsim -64 -do run.do
+time vsim -64 -c -do run.do
 ```